zach348/katayaki/README.md

 -npm install

-To run the app locally:
+##To run the app locally:

 run two concurrent processes for the rails and webpack servers ('npm start' and 'rails s' from the project's root directory) visit localhost:3000

-Configuration
+###Configuration

 You will need Amazon S3 keys and a resource bucket name in an .env file that correspond to a resource you have configured with AWS in order to utilize the cloud-based profile picture feature.
+You will also need an API key for the merriam webster collegiate web dicitonary interface.

-Further details can be found in Fog and Carrierwave documentation.
+Further details can be found in Fog, Carrierwave, and MW API documentation.

-Database creation
+###Database creation

 rake db:create && rake db:migrate to set up tables

-Database initialization
+###Database initialization

 rails db:seed to seed the database

-How to run the test suite
+###Test Suite

 run test suite with rake

 #Heroku Deployment

 -configure Amazon S3 environment vars
--ensure that node buildpack precedes ruby buildbpack -database setup: 'heroku run rake db:migrate'; 'heroku run rake db:seed';
+-ensure that node buildpack precedes ruby buildbpack

+####Database setup:

+-'heroku run rake db:migrate'
+-heroku run rake db:seed'
-to reset the production db, run: 'heroku pg:reset'
+-to reset the production db, run: 'heroku pg:reset'

-#Self
-Katayaki is a Rails-based community platform that aggregates and anonymizes feedback on character goals chosen by the user.
-Users join or create online “circles” meant to mirror face-to-face communities and set goals within them.